So, what are exogenous ketones? If you’re absolutely new to the ketogenic diet and exogenous ketones, then this post will be useful for you.

 Exogenous Ketones put your body into ketosis within 15-60 minutes from consumption.

-- Ketosis reduces inflammation in the brain and body and is linked to curing cancer
+- Ketosis reduces inflammation in the brain and body.
+It has been linked to helping cure cancer.

 - The ketogenic diet was invented in the 1920s as a cure for epilepsy in children